Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Explicit Models and GSLT Analysis

 \subsection{Model IV: Exponential Form}

-Exponential forms of modified gravity functions are strongly motivated by non-perturbative corrections in string theory and higher-order gravitational actions \cite{Bamba2013}.
-Within the framework of $f(R)$ gravity, exponential models have been demonstrated to account for late-time cosmic acceleration without the need for an explicit cosmological constant.
-Such models effectively reproduce the observed accelerated expansion by modifying the gravitational sector itself, thereby offering a viable alternative to dark energy while remaining consistent with observational constraints.
+Exponential forms in modified gravity are often used in the literature.
+They are motivated by non-perturbative effects in string theory and higher-order gravitational actions \cite{Bamba2013}.
+In $f(R)$ gravity, exponential models have been studied in detail.
+These models can explain the late-time acceleration of the universe.
+They do not require an explicit cosmological constant.
+Instead, the modification comes from the gravitational sector itself.
+Such behavior provides an alternative to dark energy.
+At the same time, these models can remain consistent with observational data.
 By analogy, the exponential form in $f(Q,\mathcal{T})$ is introduced as a \textit{toy model} to probe whether the rapid nonlinear growth in the geometric sector preserves the thermodynamic consistency of the theory.
+Inspired by higher-order and string-inspired corrections in modified gravity, we consider an exponential model of the form